egcode/facerec/README.md

 --h5_name dataset_targarien_aligned_112_dirty.h5
 ```

 NOTE: If you are using your own images, make sure that all of them are pre-aligned.
-Use `align_dataset_mtcnn.py` to align if needed.
+Use `align_dataset_mtcnn.py` in `.align` folder to align if needed,

 Now we are ready to perform cleanup.
 ```